 Optical discretisation of geometry

 Simpact have been making effective use of 3D geometry capture tools and, more specifically, laser scanning for over a decade.
-We have this capability in-house and make use of this technology to generate a CAD model where it may not exist (ie. Our customer has just a hand built prototype) or to support our modelling activities (such as correlating the deformed end state of a finite element model to crash test).
+We have this capability in-house and make use of this technology to generate a CAD model where it may not exist (ie. our customer only has a hand built prototype) or to support our modelling activities (such as correlating the deformed end state of a finite element model to crash test).

 In 2005 we pioneered the application of 3D laser scanning for automotive safety development by combining our core skills in automotive safety with a newly acquired technology within our CAE Tools (see our NAFEMS publication ‘Laser Scanning of Test Setup Boosts the Value of Vehicle Safety Simulation’ in our Publications area)